lkeitadk/Personal-Projects/README.md

-# Personal-Projects
-In this folder, there will be all the personnal projects I am working on.
-I'm hoping that to fill it up soon !
+This will be used in order to help me learn Git and GitHub better.